-The report found that 6 percent of the U.S. population now identifies as vegan, a 600 percent increase from 2014.
+The report found there were six times as many vegans in America in 2017 as in 2014.
 “Go meat-free” and “ethical eating” were among six key trends explored in the report.

 But veganism in the U.S. is more than a trend.
 In fact, it is part of a global dietary shift away from animal products.